rijavaninamdar/Installations-of-PostgreSQL-and-EPAS/source-code-installation-of-postgresql-[community-version-of-postgresql].md

 postgres=# \q  --->> to quit form postgres console.
 ```

-we can see above automatically PostgreSQL service has been started with new pid.
+We can see above that the PostgreSQL service has been automatically started with a new PID.

-That’s It! in next upcoming article, we will cover upgradation of PostgreSQL if PostgreSQL installed with source code till then stay tuned with EDB.